 Then the alarm rings and I check my email.

 A short time later, I look up from my monitor to my clock.
 It is 1:30PM; five hours have passed.
 I have not had lunch, and I am staring at a video of a cat playing with string.
-(No, wait, don’t click that link! )
+(Don’t click that link; you might not come back!)

 A Day In The Life